 Opened to the public in 1982 and chosen for display because of its excellent condition, the USS Pampanito has slowly been restored to its 1945 state.
 The most recent renovation and restoration occurred in 2006 and the ship returned to its place of honor in February 2007.

 Visitors who board this fascinating vessel have the opportunity to truly experience what life was like aboard this crowded submarine.
 Upon entering, guests can visit the main deck as well as the crew’s mess quarters, the engine and motor rooms, the radio and control rooms, the pump room, the forward battery compartment, and the forward torpedo room.
-Inside you realise just how cramped it must have been for the submarine’s ten officers and seventy seamen.
+Inside, you realize just how cramped it must have been for the submarine’s ten officers and seventy seamen.

 The USS Pampanito is located at Pier 45 in the middle of Fisherman’s Wharf.
 Guests may visit year round and, for a reasonable fee, enjoy a self-guided tour of the submarine.